paulscherrerinstitute/wica-js/README.md

 The Wica-JS library code is executed immediately after the rest of the web page has been loaded.

-It communicates with the Wica-HTTP server to set up a stream of data containing the evolving values from points of interest in the backend control system.
+It communicates with the Wica-HTTP server to set up one or more data streams containing the evolving values of points of interest in the backend control system.
 Using the received data the library updates the user's web page in real-time.

 The communication sequence is as shown below: